rich-at-thinkful/slides-engine/README.md

 ### Slides

 A slide is constructed from a directory of files in [the `slides` directory](slides).
-The slide directory must contain a `content.md`, containing Markdown for the slide.
+The slides are grouped into subfolders by topic.
+A slide directory must contain a `content.md`, containing Markdown for the slide.
 It can also optionally contain a `notes.md` file, which contains speaker notes for the slide, and any image files which the slide uses.

 ### Templates